On order preserving and order reversing mappings defined on cones of convex functions

-\end{theorem} The second conclusion of Iusem-Reem-Svaiter's theorem (Theorem \ref{Iusem-Reem-Svaiter} ii)) can be regarded as a positive answer to Problem \ref{A-A-M theorem}, i.e. a perfect extension of the Artstein-Avidan-Milman theorem for fully order preserving mappings.
-But Problems\ref{reversing existence} and \ref{A-A-M theorem} remain open.
-The first conclusion (Theorem \ref{Iusem-Reem-Svaiter} i)) can be understood as a characterization of fully order reversing mappings $T: {\rm conv}(X)\rightarrow {\rm conv}(X^*)$ whenever $X$ is reflexive.
-However, the issue of characterizing fully order reversing mappings from ${\rm conv}(X)$ to itself (or, from ${\rm conv}(X)$ to ${\rm conv}(X^*)$ in nonreflexive case) has left as open problems, deserving future research (Iusem, Reem and Svaiter \cite[p.90]{Iusem-Reem-Svaiter JFA}).
-In fact, we don't even know whether there is a fully order reversing mapping $T: {\rm conv}(X)\rightarrow {\rm conv}(X)$ (or, ${\rm conv}(X)\rightarrow {\rm conv}(X^*)$ in nonreflexive case).\\
+The second conclusion of the ``Iusem-Reem-Svaiter'' theorem \big{(}Theorem \ref{Iusem-Reem-Svaiter} {\rm ii)} \big{)} can be regarded as a positive answer to Problem \ref{A-A-M theorem1}, i.e. a perfect extension of the ``Artstein-Avidan-Milman '' theorem for fully order preserving mappings.
+But Problems \ref{reversing existence} and \ref{A-A-M theorem} remain open.
+The first conclusion \big{(}Theorem \ref{Iusem-Reem-Svaiter} {\rm i)}\big{)} can be understood as a characterization of fully order reversing mappings $T: {\rm conv}(X)\rightarrow {\rm conv}(X^*)$ whenever $X$ is reflexive. ``However, the issue of characterizing fully order reversing mappings from ${\rm conv}(X)$ to itself (or, from ${\rm conv}(X)$ to ${\rm conv}(X^*)$ in nonreflexive case) has left as an open problem, deserving future research \cite[p.89]{I-R-S}.''
+Iusem, Reem and Svaiter \cite{I-R-S} further pointed out: In fact, we don't even know whether there is a fully order reversing mapping $T: {\rm conv}(X)\rightarrow {\rm conv}(X)$ (or, ${\rm conv}(X)\rightarrow {\rm conv}(X^*)$ in the nonreflexive case).

-It has been mentioned in Iusem, Reem and Svaiter \cite{Iusem-Reem-Svaiter JFA} that order preserving isomorphisms defined on sets with specific structures had been studied for some time, in some cases in connection with applications to physics, but Artstein-Avidan and Milman's work \cite{Artsein-Milman Annals} was the first to deal with this issue in connection with the cone of convex functions, for further results of this direction we refer to \cite{Artsein-Milman 07duality}, \cite{Artsein-Milman 08convex bodies}, \cite{A-A-M 2011new duality} and \cite{Artstein2012Order}.
-The results from \cite{Artsein-Milman Annals} were the starting point of several interesting developments.
-For more information in this direction, we refer the reader to Iusem, Reem and Svaiter \cite{Iusem-Reem-Svaiter JFA}, and references therein.\\
+Order preserving isomorphisms defined on sets with specific structures had been studied for some time, in some cases in connection with applications to physics, however, Artstein-Avidan and Milman's work \cite{A-A-M09} was the first to deal with this issue in connection with the cone of convex functions and results in \cite{A-A-M09} were the starting point of several interesting developments.
+For further information in this direction we refer to \cite{{A-A-F-M12},{A-A-M07},{A-A-M08},{A-A-M11},{I-R-S}} and references therein.

-In this paper, we shall first resolve Problems \ref{reversing existence} and \ref{A-A-M theorem}, i.e. we show that following theorems.
+The main results of this paper are as follows.
+(Their proofs are starting from Section 7.)
+The next result ({Theorem \ref{reflexive selfdual}}) presents a characterization of a Banach space $X$ for which there exists a fully order reversing mapping on ${\rm conv}(X)$.
+Therefore, it gives {Problem \ref{reversing existence}} a complete answer.